 This is probably why the 2015 Broadway musical Hamilton has become something like the smash hit theatrical performance of the 21st century.

-The 2015 Broadway musical Hamilton was an instant-classic
+The 2015 Broadway musical Hamilton was an instant-classic of modern theater |

 When Hamilton first erupted into the scene, it took Broadway by storm, becoming nominated for a record-shattering 16 Tony awards (winning 11) and making its creator, lead writer and star actor, Lin-Manuel Miranda, a household name.
 With its innovative approach to history and its highly literate yet street-smart lyricism, Hamilton was just the sort of play needed to breathe life into the desiccated Broadway scene and introduce stage performance to a whole new demographic.